Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Background and conventions

-There is a natural way to define the Julia set $\mathcal{J}(\extended{f})$ and the Fatou set $\mathcal{F}(\extended{f})$ of the extended map $\extended{f}$: a point in $\CTT f$ belongs to the Fatou resp.\ the Julia set if and only if the asymptotic value where the orbit first enters $\C$ belongs to the Fatou resp.\ Julia set of $f$.
-Finally, we define the set of \emph{critical points} of $\extended{f}$ as
+There is a natural way to define the Julia set $\mathcal{J}(\extended{f})$ and the Fatou set $\mathcal{F}(\extended{f})$ of the extended map $\extended{f}$: a point in $\CTT f\sm \C$ belongs to the Fatou resp.\ the Julia set if and only if the asymptotic value where the orbit first enters $\C$ belongs to the Fatou resp.\ Julia set of $f$. {Clearly, the Fatou set of $\extended f$ is still open and the Julia set is closed. }